Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall.rst

 Available demo notebooks
 ------------------------

-The notebook folder contains the following notebooks:
+The notebook folder contains the demonstration of:

 #. `Histogram Calculation <https://github.com/oloapinivad/AQUA/blob/devel/trop_rainfall_core/diagnostics/tropical_rainfall/notebooks/histogram_calculation.ipynb>`_:

    The notebook demonstrates the major abilities of tropical rainfall diagnostic:
     - initialization of an object of the diagnostic class,
     - selection of the class attributes,